MikiWolfe/Team-Profile-Generator/README.md

 # Team Profile Generator
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description:
-We are building an application using the command terminal to build a HTML file that includes members of a developing team.
-We are creating profiles for each member of our team including a manager, engineer and intern.
+We are building an application using the command terminal to construct a HTML file that includes members of a team.
+We are creating profiles for each member of our team including a manager, engineer and intern using input from the user.
+The page for the team profiles renders once complete and was built using mobile first approach to responsiveness.
+The rendered page is visible on mobile and desktop.
 Repository name: Team-Profile-Generator

 ## Table of Contents: